Anterior Lumbar Interbody Fusion (ALIF)

 Return to Routine of Normal Daily Living

 It normally takes approximately 3 to 6 months for the fusion to occur.
-During that time you should avoid strenuous activities that might affect the fusion process.
+During that time, you should avoid strenuous activities that might affect the fusion process.

-During the rehabilitation process it is important to recondition the muscles with exercise, stretching and aerobic conditioning.
+During the rehabilitation process, it is important to recondition the muscles with exercise, stretching, and aerobic conditioning.
 Your doctor will give more specific instructions during the course of your post-operative care during your office visits.

-Driving is not allowed until after your first post-op visit (Usually 7-10 days).
+Driving is not allowed until after your first post-op visit (usually 7-10 days).
 Most patients are able to go up and down stairs when they go home from the hospital.
 Some patients may require additional assistance.

 Return to Work

 Return to work is determined for each individual patient based upon several factors.
 The doctor’s goal is to help you return to work as soon as you can do so safely.
-If you have a light or sedentary job or if light duty restrictions are available, then return to work could occur in 10-14 days.
+If you have a light or sedentary job, or if light duty restrictions are available, then return to work could occur in 10-14 days.
 If you are able to work from home by phone, fax and computer, very early work may be realistic.
 If your job is very heavy and strenuous, return to work can take several months.
-Other factors that play a role in return include your overall physical condition, tolerance of pain and need for additional therapy.
+Other factors that play a role in your return include your overall physical condition, tolerance of pain, and your need for additional therapy.